PCreations/apollo-link-webworker/README.md

 Apollo link that lets you use graphql client-side only, with a webworker as a "server" supporting normal query and subscriptions

 # Important note
-This repository is just a proof of concept and not intended to production use yet.
+This repository is just a proof of concept and not intended for production use yet.
 But contributions are welcomed :)

 # Installing
 `yarn add apollo-link-webworker`